 - If you believe you are the victim of identity theft, you may want to review the FTC’s publication “Remedying the Effects of Identity Theft.”

-How to Request from DDS and Dispute a Consumer Report with DDS
+How to Request and Dispute a Consumer Report with us

-To help Data Driven Safety process your request and/or investigate your dispute as quickly as possible, please click on the appropriate button below and follow the instructions.
+To help us process your request and/or investigate your dispute as quickly as possible, please click on the appropriate button below and follow the instructions.
 In order to avoid any delays, please read all of the instructions before proceeding.

 The Equal Employment Opportunity Commission (EEOC) is a federal agency tasked with enforcing employees’ federal rights against discrimination in the workforce under Title VII of the Civil Rights Act, the Age Discrimination in Employment Act, the Worker Adjustment and Retraining Notification Act, and the Americans with Disabilities Act.